 Mr. Breth has been a guest speaker for the Pennsylvania School Boards Association; the Pennsylvania Bar Institute; and other continuing education providers throughout Pennsylvania.
 Most recently, he was a guest speaker at the Pennsylvania School Boards Association’s July 2012 Solicitors’ Symposium in State College.
 The topic of my presentation was the Latest Trends in Labor Negotiations.

-Mr. Breth and his wife are members of St. Paul’s Roman Catholic Church.
+Mr. Breth is a member of St. Paul’s Roman Catholic Church.
 He has served on numerous non-profit Boards over the past twenty years, including as a member of the Board of School Directors for the Butler Area School District.
 He currently serves on the Board of the H.L.
 Shearer Sporting and Society which is a self-sustained, non-profit organization that promotes wildlife conservation, firearm education and safety, and good citizenship through scholarships, grants and private donations.